PatilSwarali/Swarali/index.md

 **I am currently a Ph.D. student and teaching assistant in the Department of Physics and Astronomy at the West Virginia University, USA.**

-##**I got my masters in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
-For my master's thesis, I tried to model the effect of Weak lensing on the Cosmic Microwave Background radiation.
-Specifically, on the polarization parts of the CMB.**
+**I did my integrated masters in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
+For my master's thesis, I computatioanally calculated the effect of Weak lensing on the Cosmic Microwave Background radiation.
+Specifically, on the polarization parts of it.**

-**Research Interests:**
+**My research interests include but are not limited to:**

 - Neutron stars
 - The cosmic microwave background
-- Star forming activities
+- Star forming activities in galaxies